Colorado Winter Non-Skier Guide

 Any of Colorado’s resort towns will feature a variety of non-skier guided tours.
 Experiencing Colorado’s winter wonderland can be done with the participant's expectations in mind.

-Snowshoeing is an excellent affordable group activity that will take you into the winter landscape.
-It is a workout and best for those with some physical fitness.
-Be prepared to work up an appetite too.
+Snowshoeing is a low-impact, affordable group activity that will take you into the winter landscape.
+It is a workout but simple to do as it mimics walking.
+Be prepared to work up an appetite, too.

 Cross-country skiing is another great way to access Colorado’s pristine countryside.
 Ski touring centers throughout Colorado offer lessons, guided tours, and rentals.

 Try a guided winter horseback ride.
-A nice way to get close to nature and winter.
+It's a nice way to get close to nature and winter.

 Hot air balloon rides are exhilarating any time of year and a great way to get a birds-eye view.